machinesmith42/EdgeAndBingDeflector/README.md

   1. **Download** the latest version of EdgeAndBingDeflector from [GitHub releases](https://github.com/radialapps/EdgeAndBingDeflector/releases)
   2. Run the installer once to configure your system

 You may need to **repeat the above steps after installing major feature updates to Windows** through Windows Update.
-You can subscribe to the [AppCast feed](https://github.com/radialapps/EdgeAndBingDeflector/releases.atom) to be notified of any new releases.

 If you dismiss the initial dialog to choose to use EdgeAndBingDeflector, or choose the wrong app; you can apply the change  in the Windows Settings app: Apps: Default apps: Choose default apps by protocol: microsoft-edge.